apache/druid/docs/querying/sql-syntax.md

 ## UNION ALL

-The "UNION ALL" operator fuses multiple queries together.
+The UNION ALL operator fuses multiple queries together.
 Druid SQL supports the UNION ALL operator in two situations: top-level and table-level.
-Queries that use UNION ALL in any other way will not be able to execute.
+Queries that use UNION ALL in any other way will not execute.

 ### Top-level